-Every year, around 700,000 women are sterilized, or get their “tubes tied.”
+Every year, around 700,000 women in the United States are sterilized, or get their “tubes tied.”
 This is surgery that blocks the fallopian tubes to prevent pregnancy.
 For American women of reproductive age (15-49), this method is more popular than birth control pills: 12.6% of women use the pill, while 18.6% get their tubes tied.

 This is because it’s a safe, convenient, and effective form of birth control.
 It’s also considered permanent, but there are exceptions.
 Pregnancy – intended and unintended – is still possible.
 Sometimes, it can happen many years after you’ve had the operation.
 In some cases, it can be a medical emergency.

 How Well Does Tubal Ligation Work?

 Tubal ligation is an extremely reliable way to prevent pregnancy.
 Fewer than 1 out of 100 women will get pregnant within a year of surgery.
 But different things play a role in your chances of getting pregnant later.

 One is the surgical method your doctor uses.
 Your tubes may be: